 - The inexpensive cat toothbrush and toothpaste kit — Petrodex Dental Kit for Cats (with malt flavor toothpaste) is a highly recommended one on Amazon.

-A good toothpaste is veterinarian-approved as they are made to help clean your pet’s teeth and gums.
+Good toothpaste is veterinarian-approved, as they are made to help clean your pet’s teeth and gums.

 What Else Can You Do to Keep Your Cat’s Teeth and Gums Healthy?